ray-x/navigator.lua/README.md

   lsp = {
-    format_on_save = true, -- set to false to disasble lsp code format on save (if you are using prettier/efm/formater etc) tsserver = {
+    format_on_save = true, -- set to false to disasble lsp code format on save (if you are using prettier/efm/formater etc) diag_scroll_bar_sign = nil, -- experimental: set to {'╍', 'ﮆ'} to enable diagnostic status in scroll bar area

+    disply_diagnostic_qf = true, -- always show quickfix if there are diagnostic errors, set to false if you  want to ignore it
+    tsserver = {
       filetypes = {'typescript'} -- disable javascript etc, -- set to {} to disable the lspclient for all filetypes